Kishanganj–Ajmer Garib Nawaz Express

-The 15715 / 15716 Garib Nawaj Express is an express passenger train connecting the Indian cities of Kishanganj and Ajmer.
+The 15715 / 15716 Kishanganj-Ajmer Garib Nawaz Express is an express train connecting the Indian cities of Kishanganj in Bihar and Ajmer in Rajasthan.

 Service

 This is a direct train between Kishanganj and Ajmer.
 This is train connects the Eastern and Northern parts of India covering Bihar, Uttar Pradesh and Rajasthan.

+Route & halts

+Traction

+It is hauled by a Ghaziabad Loco Shed based WAP-7 electric locomotive on its entire journey.